Prepping On A Budget With A Lunch At McDonald's

 Storage & Personalization

 You can adjust your supplies as needed.
-I mainly store dehydrated foods for their long shelf life, but rotating any food works well.
-Canned goods are safe past their expiration date, although they may lose some of their nutritional value and flavour.
+For example, I mainly store dehydrated foods for their long shelf life, but rotating any food works well too.
+In general, canned goods are often safe past their expiration date, although they may lose some of their nutritional value and flavour.

 Final Thoughts